Rock Hill family fighting to keep land amid Panthers practice facility project

-ROCK HILL, N.C.- A Rock Hill woman is fighting to keep her family’s land as the plans for the Panthers new headquarters proceed.
+ROCK HILL, SC (FOX 46 CHARLOTTE) – A Rock Hill woman is fighting to keep her family’s land as the plans for the Panthers’ new headquarters proceed.

 The land is caught up in a deal between Rock Hill leaders and the Carolina Panthers for the team’s new headquarters.